russellkelly/BGP-SD-WAN-Controller/README.md

         git clone git@github.com:russellkelly/BGP-SD-WAN-Controller.git

 Change the TopologyVariables.yaml file to match the environment.
-Note:  The exabgp address, if runnning in a docker container) will not need to be changed as the docker container runs in provate epe-net subnet and the controller (and hence the exabgp process) is given address 192.168.0.2.
+Note:  The exabgp address, if runnning in a docker container) will not need to be changed as the docker container runs in private epe-net subnet and the controller (and hence the exabgp process) is given address 192.168.0.2.

 Then in the cloned (BGP-SD-WAN-Controller) directory run: